- Complete application process for certification.

 - Completion certificate for required 84 hours of education.

-- A legible log of completed home inspections, containing the address and date of inspection, of at least 100 inspections or at least 30 parallel inspections (see the provisions of R4-30-247).
+- A legible log of completed home inspections, containing the address and date of inspection, of at least 30 parallel inspections (see the provisions of R4-30-247).
 A computer printout of this information is acceptable.

 - Original home inspection report of one of the parallel inspections list on the log